British Columbia Highway 16: Highway of Tears

 The Highway of Tears is a stretch of Highway 16 between Prince George and Prince Rupert.
 Since 1970, numerous women have gone missing or have been murdered along the 720 km section of highway.
 Aboriginal organizations speculate that number ranges above forty.

 In 2016, the Canadian government launched the National Inquiry into Missing and Murdered Indigenous Women after communicating with victim families.
 This was done to find methods of slowing the violence within the Indigenous population.

 In September 2020 a totem pole honouring missing and murdered Indigenous women was raised on the highway just outside Terrace.

 Major intersections

 From west to east, the following intersections are observed along Highway 16.
-Distances exclude the 172 km ferry between Skidegate and Prince Rupert.
+Distances exclude the 92.9 nmi ferry route of BC Ferries between Skidegate and Prince Rupert.